-Our daily work involves both theoretical formulation as well as the scientific computation of quantum physics in action.
+Our daily work involves both theoretical formulation as well as its scientific computation.
 The biggest excitement here is to "see" the inner workings of a real (dirty) semiconductor system: electrons, nuclei, phonons, photons, spins, and all sorts of their interactions in various settings.
 And in some occasions, be the first to witness this!
 Most of the time what we aim to compute does not even exist in these canned software, so we have to develop it in-house.
 Under harsh competition this can be risky, but definitely enjoyable and rewarding scientifically (though not always in publication count).